 TTY: (877) 785-2020

-Vanderburgh House was formed with the goal of creating recovery-focused communities that are dedicated to the success of each member.
+Vanderburgh House was formed to create recovery-focused communities that are dedicated to the success of each member.
 Our homes provide a structured and recovery-focused sober living environment, headed by caring House Managers who are committed to assisting our clients in rebuilding their lives free of drugs and alcohol.

 We are honored to be one of the original members of the national Sober House Directory, a resource for finding the right match and locating sober living homes near you.
 If a Vanderburgh House home is not the appropriate fit for you, we invite you to look into this great resource for finding the proper sober living home.

-Read more on how University of Hartford, Connecticut Research on Sober Living Impact.
+Read more on how the University of Hartford, Connecticut Research on Sober Living Impacts.